Road Trip – MG ZS EV (LR)

 • Our car has a 72 kWh battery, with a comfortable range of 300 kms on a regular 80% charge.

-• At 80% State of Charge the car predicts a range of 350km.
+• At 80% State of Charge (SoC) the car predicts a range of 350km.
 But we didn’t want to push it too far to test this prediction, especially at constant highway speeds.
 For our planning purposes we stuck to 300 km as the ‘safe’ limit.
-As it turned out, we didn’t see our estimated range drop below 100 km – but we didn’t push our luck, and topped up the battery when the opportunity was available.
+As it turned out, we didn’t see our estimated remaining range drop below 100 km – but we didn’t push our luck, and topped up the battery when the opportunity was available.

 • The trip would have been far more of ‘an adventure’ in a car with a 45-50 kWh battery and a highway range in the order of 200 kms (dependent on a 95% charge) – doable, but definitely challenging.